 Then there’s the bottled list which is about as comprehensive as any other on-premise venue in the city, filled with standard-bearers such as Brasserie Du Pont, Chimay and Sierra Nevada through to the newer wave of innovative international brewers like 8 Wired, Wild Beer and Sydney's own Wildflower, whose founder began a brewing career here – one of a handful to have honed their own craft here before going on to start other beer businesses around Sydney.

-The cafe also runs regular special events including brewery tap takeovers, beer and cheese and/or whiskey matching nights, vertical tastings, beer dinners, launches, meetings for the local homebrew club - proof, as if any more was needed, that this is a community-minded venue doing good things to promote good beer.
+The cafe also runs regular special events including brewery tap takeovers, beer and cheese and/or whiskey matching nights, Monday trivia nights, vertical tastings, beer dinners, launches, meetings for the local homebrew club - proof, as if any more was needed, that this is a community-minded venue doing good things to promote good beer.
 Indeed, spending an evening here leaves you with the feeling that if every community had a Flat Rock the world would be a far better place.